Quantum gravity with purely virtual particles from asymptotically local quantum field theory

 Moreover, the problem of arbitrariness is predicated on the assumption that the nonlocal theories are fundamental ones, but this is not what we claim here.
 We merely view AL-QFTs as tools to move beyond common frameworks in quantum field theory.

 The main weakness of nonlocal quantum field theory is the lack of a fundamental principle for selecting the form factors that modify the propagators.
-In our approach this problem is addressed by the very existence of the local limit in Minkowski spacetime.
-If we view \textit{that} as the missing guiding principle, the candidate theories of the universe are the local limits themselves.
+In our approach this problem is addressed by the very existence of the local limit in Minkowski spacetime, in the sense that we can view \textit{that} as the missing guiding principle.
+Then the candidate theories of the universe are the local limits themselves.

 The arbitrariness of AL-QFT is reminiscent of the one of off-the-mass shell physics \cite{offshell}.
 In the latter, the extra parameters are not properties of the fundamental interactions, but describe the environment where the phenomenon is observed, such as the experimental apparatus and the observer itself.
-We could say that they describe the quantum/classical interplay between the phenomenon and the rest of the universe.
+We could say that they account for the quantum/classical interplay between the phenomenon and the rest of the universe.
 It would be interesting to uncover the map relating the arbitrariness of AL-QFT to the one of the off-shell approaches to QFT of ref.s \cite{offshell}.
 We postpone this task, because it is beyond the scope of this paper.

-We stress that the non uniqueness of the nonlocal deformation does not necessarily imply a lack of predictivity.
+We stress that the non uniqueness of the nonlocal deformation does not imply a lack of predictivity.
 The number of parameters impacting the phenomenon we want to observe is hopefully finite.
 Once they are identified, they can be fixed by sacrificing an equal number of initial measurements, after which every other measurement is predicted efficiently.